Skip to content

 docker compose exec mariadb mariadb-upgrade -uroot -p

-Enter the MariaDB "root" password specified in your docker-compose.yml when prompted.
+Enter the MariaDB "root" password specified in your compose.yaml or docker-compose.yml when prompted.

 Alternatively, you can downgrade to the previous version, create a database backup using the photoprism backup command, start a new database instance based on the latest version, and then restore your index with the photoprism restore command.